operithm/andi-custodian/README.md

 # Andi-Custodian: Multi-Chain MPC-Simulated Custody Service

-A multi-chain, MPC-simulated digital asset custodian built in Go—designed to reflect the engineering principles of institutional crypto custody platforms like **Anchorage Digital**.
+A Multi-chain, MPC-simulated digital asset custodian built in Go—designed to reflect the engineering principles of institutional crypto custody platforms like **Anchorage Digital**.

-Inspired by institutional custody challenges at firms like Anchorage Digital—where security, determinism, and multi-chain support are non-negotiable.”
+Inspired by institutional custody challenges at firms like Anchorage Digital—where security, determinism, and multi-chain support are non-negotiable.

 Built to demonstrate deep understanding of:
 - Multi-chain transaction lifecycle (Bitcoin UTXO + Ethereum account model)
 - Secure key handling & BIP-39 recovery